 3. Why do we obtain many mitochondrial reads in our ATAC-seq data?

 It is normal to have a fraction of reads derived from mitochondrial DNA because of their relative abundance in the cell population.
-It is common to observe the mitochondrial reads fraction vary between 10%-50% depending on the cell type, but we will optimize the protocol to control the fraction of mitochondrial reads as low as possible.
+It is common to observe the fraction of the mitochondrial reads vary between 10%-50% depending on the cell type, but we have optimized the protocol to control the fraction of mitochondrial reads as low as 5-15%.

 4. How much sequencing depth is required for ATAC-seq?